-The AMI Indigenous Scholarship consists of free tuition for one IAP Career College basic certificate course of the scholarship recipient’s choice.
-If you are awarded an AMI Indigenous Scholarship, you will receive:
+The AMI Scholarship consists of free tuition for one IAP Career College basic certificate course of the scholarship recipient’s choice.
+If you are awarded an AMI Scholarship, you will receive:

 Who May Receive the Scholarship

-Not an Indigeneous person, but need financial assistance?
+Not an Indigeneous person or refugee, but need financial assistance?
 Please see our FAQ page for some of your options.

 We ask that scholarship recipients serve as an inspiration to others by sharing their story about earning a professional certificate from IAP Career College.
 This sharing of information can be done through any method of the scholarship recipient’s choice.
 Options include, but are not limited to:

 - writing about your experience in a blog post